grz0zrg/fsynth/documentation/mk/docs/tutorials/synthesis_methods.md

 - The maximum grain length in samples percent

+Drive

+* Moog filter drive

 ## How-to

 ### Additive synthesis

+Additive synthesis is a mean to generate sounds by adding sine waves together, it is an extremely powerful type of sound synthesis able to reproduce any waveforms in theory.

 This is the default and main sound synthesis method.